-8.8 UNION FACILITIES
+15 UNION FACILITIES

-- (a) The Union will be entitled to hold meetings with Union members during work breaks, provided that appropriate prior notice of meeting times and arrangements for such meetings are provided to the University. - (b) The University will provide for the deduction of Union dues from salary at a rate or amount advised from time to time as payable under the Union's rules, where this has been authorised by the staff member either before or after the commencement of this Agreement.
+- (a) The Union will be entitled to hold meetings with Union members during work breaks, provided that appropriate prior notice of meeting times and arrangements for such meetings are provided to the University. - (b) The University will provide new staff at the point of induction with contact details of the Union to which the staff member may make application to join.
+This will include a link to the Union website. - (c) The University will provide for the deduction of Union dues from salary at a rate or amount advised from time to time as payable under the Union's rules, where this has been authorised by the staff member either before or after the commencement of this Agreement.
 There will be no charge to the staff member for this service.
 The staff member or the Union are entitled to cancel the arrangement by advice in writing.

-8.9 STAFF SUPERVISION
+16 STAFF SUPERVISION

-- (a) A supervisor will provide leadership and is responsible for monitoring the performance of staff and providing support to staff whose performance is assessed as requiring improvement.
+- (d) A supervisor will provide leadership and is responsible for monitoring the performance of staff and providing support to staff whose performance is assessed as requiring improvement.
 Where possible, supervisors will be competent in the areas of expertise of the staff for whom they are responsible.
-Academic supervisors will normally be classified, where possible, at Level C or above on the academic stream. - (b) Each staff member will have a supervisor who will normally be the head of the staff unit for academic staff, or the head of the section for Professional and ELICOS Teaching staff.
+Academic supervisors will normally be classified, where possible, at Level C or above on the academic stream. - (e) Each staff member will have a supervisor who will normally be the head of the staff unit for Academic Staff, or the head of the section for Professional and ELICOS teaching staff.
 On appointment to the University, the staff member will be informed in writing of the position designated as the staff member's supervisor.
-Written advice will also be provided if a staff member moves to another work unit or where restructuring warrants a change in supervisory arrangements. - (c) A staff member may request the Vice-Chancellor and President (or nominee) to designate an alternative supervisor.
-These requests will be dealt with in a timely manner and the Vice-Chancellor and President (or nominee) may accede to these requests where a change in supervisor would remove potential conflict of interest or contribute to more harmonious relations within the work unit.
+Written advice will also be provided if a staff member moves to another work unit or where restructuring warrants a change in supervisory arrangements. - (f) A staff member may request the VCP (or nominee) to designate an alternative supervisor.
+These requests will be dealt with in a timely manner and the VCP (or nominee) may accede to these requests where a change in supervisor would remove potential conflict of interest or contribute to more harmonious relations within the work unit.